 Reflection on Matthew 5:13-16 ~

-To be humble is to be modest with our own importance, not showy, and unassuming.
+To be humble is to be modest with our own importance, not showy, and unassuming to others.
 How is it then possible to be an unhidden light, shining bright enough for everyone to see?
-Ah… it is gloriously doable if the light that is showing is Christ’s light not our own.
+Ah… it is gloriously doable if the light that is showing is Christ’s light, not our own.
 Jesus teaches us that people will see this light much easier if we are not boastful or hypocritical.
-This light is a quiet “being and doing” for God and others without expecting anything in return.
+This light is a quiet “being and doing” for God and others without expecting anything in return, admittedly a human trait that is difficult without belief.

 Matthew 5 New Revised Standard Version Catholic Edition (NRSVCE)